Data Analysis for Business, Economics, and Policy

 “This exciting new text covers everything today’s aspiring data scientist needs to know, managing to be comprehensive as well as accessible.
 Like a good confidence interval, the Gabors have got you almost completely covered!”

-Joshua Angrist, MIT Economics
+Joshua Angrist, MIT, Nobel laureate in Economics 2021

-Or a great deal of global options
+Buy the book: Amazon.com, or a great deal of global options

-Key information to download
+Key information materials

 - Front Matter,